Skip to main content

 C. On the third or subsequent offense:

 1. The student will automatically be suspended by the principal pending an expulsion hearing by the board.
 Re-entry to school will be contingent upon satisfactory evidence of successful completion of treatment recommendations as verified by the treatment agency and the school counselor and principal.
 The student must give some indication that the behavior which was the cause of the student being expelled will not recur.
-The student will be placed on social probation for one year.
 Only the Board can re-enroll an expelled student upon satisfying treatment plan conditions with Superintendent's recommendation for re-admittance.

 D. Miscellaneous points:

-3. A clinical meeting will be held for any student requiring in-patient treatment to recommend tutoring while the student is in treatment.
+3. A clinical meeting will be held for any student requiring in-patient treatment to recommend tutoring or alternative educational plan while the student is in treatment.
 To help re-entry to the school community, the appropriate support group will be identified with well-articulated interventions.

 4. It is understood that all information gathered in the assessment and self- referral process will be treated in a confidential manner adhering to practical and legal considerations.
-Bath Middle School, Woolwich Middle School, and Morse High School will establish Substance Abuse Review Committees and involve appropriate community agencies and providers as needed.
-The principal will develop this team.
+Bath Middle School, Woolwich Middle School, and Morse High School will establish committees and involve appropriate community agencies and providers as needed.
+The principals will develop this team.